helagro/Applied-IoT/README.md

 **Possible insights:**

 There are some aspects of the project that are newer to me.
 I have not made tutorials of this kind and I think that some of the data-visualisation tools will be new to me as well.
 I expect to learn more about both areas and how to operate with them more efficiently.
+The data will both give insights to general metrics of the environment, aswell as the results and operations of the automations themselves.

 ## Material